iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> Very professional experience.
+The app is easy to use!<br> :date: __2021-05-11 02:56:27__

+> I just Consulted with Dr. D. Nelsen.
+He was very kind.
+He assisted me well and now I'm waiting for my prescriptions.
+I would consult him again and I would recommend him.<br> :date: __2021-05-11 02:28:45__

 > Nice doctor, easy and pleasant to speak with.
 It was a very easy process from beginning to end.<br> :date: __2021-05-09 04:00:58__

 > Took me 3 minutes to see a doctor who clear me for work in 2 minutes<br> :date: __2021-05-07 15:46:34__